eedugon/eck-logs-and-metrics/docs/es_monitoring_simple.md

 ### Manifest Highlights:

-- Metricbeat runs as a Deployment
+- Metricbeat runs as a Deployment on the namespace of the cluster to monitor (__not in the namespace of the destination cluster__)

-- Metricbeat output referended to the monitoring cluster (in this case the `logging-and-metrics` cluster):
+- Metricbeat output referencing to the monitoring cluster (in this case the `logging-and-metrics` cluster):
 ```
   elasticsearchRef:
     name: logging-and-metrics